Frequently Asked Questions

 Yes, they do!
 Most puppies find homes within a few days.
-Others take a little longer, but we reduce their price to ensure they find a home as quickly as possible!
+Others take a little longer, but we work hard to ensure they find the perfect home as quickly as possible!

 WILL MY PUPPY BE REGISTERED?
 WHAT DOES THAT MEAN?

 All puppies will be registered AKC companion, but most will come with paperwork to fully register them with a kennel club.
 Some examples of registries are AKC, ACA, ACHC, and ASDR.
 There are many more!

 At Puppyland we strongly encourage you to spay or neuter your puppy.
 Speak with your vet about when the best time to fix your puppy is.
 If you submit your eligible spay/neuter certificate, we will reimburse you up to $200.